Accelerated Master of Urban Planning

 - Grades of B or above in all urban planning graduate-level coursework

 Any student who does not meet this minimum grade requirement may continue in the program but must repeat any graduate course for which they did not earn a B or above.
+Students should still aim to complete all requirements by the end of Year 5.
 Students may also elect to earn only the bachelor’s degree and re-apply to the graduate program at a later time.

 Prior to Conferral of the Bachelor's Degree

 Students must be approved to begin coursework toward the master’s before completing any 500 level or above coursework in Urban Planning that is to count toward the master’s degree.
-Once approved, the student must complete the following 18 credit hours of Urban Planning courses while still an undergraduate student:
+Once approved, the student must complete the following 18 credit hours of Urban Planning courses while still an undergraduate student to complete the undergraduate and graduate degrees in five years:

 Code | Title | Hours |